ewillroth/tacotracker/README.md

 ### About

 In 2018, I ate 280 tacos.
-At the beginning of the year, I had friends guess how many tacos they thought I would eat.
-Taco Tracker is a tool for tracking my taco consumption and guesses in 2019.
+At the beginning of the year, I had friends guess how many tacos they thought I would eat that year and promised free tacos to the closest guesser.
+Taco Tracker is a tool for tracking taco consumption.

 ### Features

-Users will be able to create an account, submit a guess, view the taco count and blog, like posts on the blog, and view posts they have liked.
+Users will be able to login, track tacos they have eaten, view their yearly taco count, follow other users and view their posts.

-Admins will be able to add a taco consumption event and view the list of users and their guesses.
-A taco consumption event will consist of the number of tacos, rating, description, source, and photo.

 ### Built with